johncrook-davies/sailing/stilltobecategorised.md

 # GPS
 ## Outputs
 * Range and bearing fix (taken from waypoint)
-  - range and bearing are defined relative to this, range is distance to waypoint and bearing is bearing that must be steared to get there
+  - range and bearing are defined relative to this, range is distance to waypoint and bearing is bearing that must be steered to get there
   - waypoint symbol is a square with a cross through it
   - fix taken from GPS is just as the normal fix - a dot with a circle round it
 * Lat and long